tcharding/tobin.cc/content/blog/kernel-dev-2.md

     checkpatch --strict --terse --show-types *.c

-Herein, for brevity, we will refer to all checkpatch outputs i.e ERROR, WARNING, CHECK as 'warnings'.
+Henceforth, for brevity, we will refer to all checkpatch outputs i.e ERROR, WARNING, CHECK as 'warnings'.

 As you did when creating your first patch, have a look at the